Kubee-Addons/addon-portainer/portainer/DOCS.md

 ## Known issues and limitations

-By default all Home Assistant managed containers are hidden from Portainer.
+By default all Kubee managed containers are hidden from Portainer.
-This is recommended since fooling around with Home Assistant managed containers can easily lead to a broken system.
+This is recommended since fooling around with Kubee managed containers can easily lead to a broken system.

 Access to these containers can be gained by going into Portainer ->